 This is a really easy one.
 It takes almost no time, money or effort to offer a candidate a coffee or a water when they come in for the interview, but it goes a long way in terms of hospitality.
 One of your goals as an interviewer is to make your candidate feel as comfortable as possible, so that they can answer questions to the best of their ability.
 Maybe they had to fight through awful traffic to get to the interview.
 Maybe they braved a torrential downpour to make it on time.
 Taking their coat so that don’t have to fumble with it, giving them a chance to go to the washroom before they sit down – these are just a few examples of simple ways to be courteous to your candidates, and it’s one of the quickest wins you can implement.
 Although it might not have the largest impact on the overall experience, it definitely contributes to a positive one.

 How does your department or company approach interviewing & hiring?
-Share your insights in the 2018 Global Talent Survey - participants could win a Google Home!
+See what others are doing by downloading the 2018 McQuaig Global Talent Report now

 4) Develop Interview Guides